-For members enrolled in Medicaid or BadgerCare Plus Standard Plan, the screening is limited to one unit of service per rolling 12 months.
+For members enrolled in BadgerCare Plus or Wisconsin Medicaid, the screening is limited to one unit of service per rolling 12 months.
 A unit of service is equivalent to the total amount of time required to administer the screening.

 The screening is not considered part of the mental health and substance abuse services available under ForwardHealth.
 The screening is not counted towards any service limitations or PA (prior authorization) thresholds for those services.